joernc/QGModel/README.md

 1. a fully-dealiased pseudo-spectral code that steps forward the PV conservation equations and
 2. implementations of specific model types that provide an inversion relation.

-At the moment, six model types have been implemented:
+At the moment, seven model types have been implemented:

 1. two-dimensional dynamics (`TwoDim`),
 2. surface QG dynamics (`Surface`),